OseankingO/Search-Engine/README.md

 This program is CS600 final project written by _**Xinghan Qin**_.

 This Search Engine is designed for user to firstly grab title and main articles from the website.
-Then put all the artcles into the Trie.
+Then put all the articles into the Trie.
 And last, use search engine to search the most relative articles with user's input.

 ##